 The purpose of case interviews is to gain insight into how you approach unfamiliar problems, your analytical capabilities, and your ability to think creatively.
 Our case interviews simulate (in 25-40 minutes) the types of questions we tackle in real client engagements.
+For an example case interview, click here.
 Previous case interviews have focused on:

 Generally, our case interviews will take the following format:

 1. Brainstorming—The interviewers will present you with background information and ask you to brainstorm about the situation.

 - Restate the question and clarify any key points before you begin your answer.